Starting Out? Set a Mindset for a Lifetime of Shrewd Finances

 The next 30% can go towards lifestyle spends.
 These include all those lovely things in life that make it worth living.
 It might be eating out, nights with friends or subscription services such as Netflix, music streaming sites or a gym membership.

 The final 20% should then be squirrelled away into a savings account.
-Don’t worry if the final fifth of your after-tax earnings – that which you will put away for a rainy day – doesn’t amount to a significant sum.
-When it comes to savings, every penny counts and you’re in it for the long haul.
+So don’t worry if the final fifth of your after-tax earnings – that which you will put away for a rainy day – doesn’t amount to a significant sum.
+When it comes to savings, every penny counts, and you’re in it for the long haul.

 Influence the Impulses